flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     In certain situations your ISP may block our CDN (Content Distribution Network) served by Cloudflare.
 Cloudflare allows us to save costs when users download our aircraft from our installer to provide a seamless installation process for a variety of our products.

+    Additionally any distrubance to the stability of your connection may cause any downloads to fail and may need to be retried when you have a more stable connection.

     ^^Possible Solution or Workaround^^

     We recommend one of the following actions: